LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Load Project" command looks for a `loader.lgt` or `loader.logtalk` file in the workspace root folder, printing a warning if no loader file is found.

-The "Scan Project Dead Code", "Generate Project Documentation", and "Generate Project Diagrams" commands require that the project code is already loaded.
+The "Scan Project Dead Code", "Compute Project Metrics", "Generate Project Documentation", and "Generate Project Diagrams" commands require that the project code is already loaded.

 The output of the "Run Project Testers" and "Run Project Doclets" commands is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.